 Once a food complaint has been made and we agree to investigate, we will either contact you to arrange to collect the food or for you to bring it in to the council.

-We will ask you a number of questions relating to where and when you bought the food, when you found the complaint in question, effects of eating the food, how the food was stored etc. We will ask you whether you are willing to give evidence in Court, this may be in person, or via a Witness Statement.
+We will ask you a number of questions relating to where and when you bought the food, when you found the complaint in question, effects of eating the food, how the food was stored and so on.
+We will ask you whether you are willing to give evidence in Court, this may be in person, or via a Witness Statement.
 This is essential if we are going to take formal action.

 You may remain anonymous, but please note that we are unable to take formal action without your name and address.